-Estimate your take-home pay in Massachusetts for 2026.
-The state levies income tax with a top rate of 9% (5% flat plus 4% surtax over 1M).
+Estimate your take-home pay in Massachusetts.
+The state levies a graduated income tax that tops out at 9% (5% flat plus 4% surtax over 1M).
 This means a portion of every paycheck goes toward state income tax in addition to federal withholding, Social Security, and Medicare.

 Massachusetts Tax Snapshot